Kids’ Corner

 Have more than one child?
 Wondering which early literacy library program to attend?
 Go to the age specific event for your oldest child.

-Theme for March Storytimes: The Letter “L!”
+Theme for April Storytimes: The Letter “B!”

-- Week of April 1: Something New Just for YOU … Unicorns!
+- Week of April 1: Something NEW Just for YOU – Unicorns!

 Hora del Cuento en Español